He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an

 Post-Impressionist Vincent van Gogh is as famous for his mysterious death as for his iconic and expressive use of line and color.
 Did unbridled passion for art kill this troubled artist?
 Or did it perhaps save his life?
 Here is an alternative look at the mental health of Vincent van Gogh.

 The story of his rages, his alcoholism, his self-harm are all part of the “tormented artist” narrative surrounding his life.
 People talk of his “battle” with mental illness, as if it was a wholly separate and ghoulish apparition.
 Some enjoy the romantic mythology of the “insane genius.”
 However, instead of the usual shock story of hacking off your own ear in despair, let us, like Alice in Wonderland, go through the looking glass and view this well-worn story from a different perspective.

 Mental health problems are one of the main causes of the overall disease burden worldwide.
 One in four of us will be affected.
-None of us knows how or when mental illness could become part of our daily life.
-There is still a significant amount of stigma around owning up to depression, anxiety, post-traumatic stress disorder, bi-polar disorder, schizophrenia, eating disorders, or substance abuse.
-We can access supports and medications however, that simply weren’t available to Van Gogh back in 1890.
+None of us knows how or when a mental illness could become part of our daily life.
+There is still a significant amount of stigma around owning up to depression, anxiety, post-traumatic stress disorder, bipolar disorder, schizophrenia, eating disorders, or substance abuse.
+We can access supports and medications, however, that simply wasn’t available to Van Gogh back in 1890.